grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 This aligns with Marketing and various other parts of <https://grafana.com>.

 <!-- vale Grafana.SelfManaged = YES -->

+### single pane of glass

+This term should only be used in marketing materials.
+In technical documentation, use the following alternatives:

+- _single interface_
+- _unified interface_

 ### SQL (Structured Query Language)